grafana/grafana/docs/sources/datasources/graphite.md

 ## Integration with Loki

-Graphite queries are automatically converted to Loki queries when the data source changes in Explore.
-Loki label names and values are extracted from Graphite queries according to mappings provided in Graphite data source configuration.
-Queries using tags with `seriesByTags()` are transformed automatically without any extra setup.
+Graphite queries get converted to Loki queries when the data source selection changes in Explore.
+Loki label names and values are extracted from the Graphite queries according to mappings information provided in Graphite data source configuration.
+Queries using tags with `seriesByTags()` are also transformed without any additional setup.

-Please check Graphite data source settings for more details.
+Refer to the Graphite data source settings for more details.